rka0917/elasticsearch/Group23 Report.md

 There is a Tests-class for RestController whose test-methods doesn’t fail even if the params reset is disabled.
 This either mean that the don’t have any test that rely on that function or it doesn’t actually serve any purpose any more.
 Based on a discussion in a pull request  related to this issue however, it doesn’t seem like it is some piece of forgotten code.
 Running all the test suits also didn’t turn anything up.
 Running the integration tests however gave a huge amounts of errors and a really long test-log to read through.

+### Remaining work on params

-It might be possible to find something in that log but there is a huge amount to get through and would take a lot of time.
-And even if you are able to get a grasp on how it all hangs together it still might take a long time to come up with a good solution.
+Since no refactoring was actually done on this issue, all the work remains on params.
+There might be some clues to find in the test logs but they are very big and unwieldy making it somewhat difficult.
+Even if you are able to get a grasp on how it all hangs together it still might take a long time to come up with a good solution making it hard to estimate how much time this would take to do.
 The big issue here is to be able to grasp how params is used and what it affects.
 After that you might be able to figure out a way to actually perform the refactoring.

-Testing logs from trying to smoke params out:
+### Testing logs from trying to smoke params out

 https://raw.githubusercontent.com/rka0917/elasticsearch/master/Group23_Logs/paramsSearching/Incorrect_Params_Integ_Log_Part1.txt